Thrimbda/shell-set-up/README.md

 sh -c "$(wget https://raw.githubusercontent.com/Thrimbda/shell-set-up/master/install.sh -O -)"
 ```

-tada!
+After which...Tada!
 And finally you will get this!
+Don't worry your old `.zshrc` would have a backup as `.zshrc.back`.(if you have one.)

 ![screen-shot](./screen_shot.png)

-if you want to adopt my configuration, you can replace `DEFAULT_USER` variable with your username in `.zshrc` and uncomment it.
+if you want to adopt my configuration, you can replace `DEFAULT_USER` variable with your username in `.zshrc` and uncomment it if you want (default is `$USER@$HOSTNAME`).